 BGG: Yeah, especially now that gives us a plausible excuse, in our mind, to oversee that transaction or police it in some way, obviously.
 At Birch Gold, we’ve been talking a lot about FATCA and those laws that have just gone into effect.
 What’s your view on that and how soon do you see serious implications coming from that?

-Peter Schiff: All of that further undermines the desirability of owning dollars or U.S. financial assets, U.S. stocks, because of the extra reporting requirements that are required.
+Peter Schiff: All of that further undermines the desirability of owning dollars or U.S. [assets], because of the extra reporting requirements that are required.
 So the higher costs that are required and the loss of privacy that is involved.
 So again, it’s just making the dollar less desirable at a point where we need as many foreign dollar buyers as possible.
 The U.S. government has an enormous debt, Americans have no savings.
 So how is the U.S. government going to finance itself?
 It needs to find foreign lenders.
 But if we keep punishing people and fining them and taxing them for loaning us money, for holding our currency, it’s just going to hasten its demise.
 As far as I’m concerned, the demise of the dollar couldn’t come too soon.
 Because the longer it takes, the worse it’s going to be.
 Let’s just get it over with and deal with reality.

 BGG: Yeah, and adjust to a new normal as soon as we can.
 My theory is whatever currency takes the place of the dollar will be convertible into gold but no longer in dollars.
 Your dollars are going to be worthless but your gold will adjust.